BrainAV/Audio-Visualizer/README.md

 ## Usage

-1. Open the [live demo](https://jasonbra1n.github.io/kathara-spiral/) in your browser.
+1. Open the [live demo](https://jasonbra1n.github.io/Audio-Visualizer/) in your browser.
 2. Use the controls to customize your spiral:
    - **Core Parameters**: Adjust scale, nodes, rotation, and toggle auto-rotation.
-   - **Layer Controls**: Set the number of layers (max 100) and layer ratio, or use Golden/Silver Ratio buttons.
+   - **Layer Controls**: Set the number of layers (max 100) and layer ratio, or use the Golden/Silver Ratio buttons.
    - **Mirror Effects**: Enable mirroring and pick colors for vertical, horizontal, or both.
    - **Style Options**: Choose colors, line width, opacity, spiral type, gradient stroke, and dashed lines.
 3. Click "Download Image (2160×2160)" to save your creation as a high-resolution PNG.